Isaac-Ayanda/Python-Scripting-portfolio-01.Website-scraping-with-selenium-nium-/02.Website-Login-Automation/readme.md

 #  Website  Login Automation

-## The goal of this project is to create a script that will automatically imput credentials to a wesbite login, login successfully and perform the functions such as clicking the home menu:
+## The goal of this project is to create a script that will automate the login into a website using supplied credentials  and perform further functions such as clicking on the home menu:

 ![Login page](./images/loginpage.png)